carismoses/assessment/README.md

 ### Requirements

+- **I have had some students with issues running the pyBullet simulator on Windows machines.
+Unfortunately I cannot help debug these issue so please try to run this code on a Linux or Mac machine.**
 - Python 3.7 (probably will work with earlier versions, but try to use this version)
 - pip3
 - git